Infinite-Duration Bidding Games: Preliminaries

+\paragraph{Bidding for moving} A graph game is a two-player game, which proceeds by placing a token on a vertex in a graph and letting the two players move it to produce an infinite {\em play}.
+The play gives rise to a path that determines the qualitative winner or quantitative payoff of the game.
+We refer to the mechanism that determines how the token moves as the {\em mode of moving} of the game.
+For example, the simplest and most well-studied mode of moving is {\em turn-based}; the vertices are partitioned between the two players and the player who controls the vertex on which the token is placed, moves it.

 We study a different mode of moving, which we call {\em bidding}.
 Both players have budgets, where for convenience, we have $B_1 + B_2 = 1$.
-In each turn, a bidding takes place to determine who moves the token.
-Both players submit bids simultaneously, where a bid is a real number in $[0,B_i]$, for $i \in \set{1,2}$.
-The player who bids higher pays the other player and decides where the token moves.
+In each turn, a bidding takes place to determine which player moves the token: Both players simultaneously submit bids, where a bid is a real number in $[0,B_i]$, for $i \in \set{1,2}$, the player who bids higher pays the other player and moves the token.
 Note that the sum of budgets always remains $1$.
-While draws can occur, in the questions we study we try avoid the issue of draws.
+While draws can occur, our results are not affected by the tie-breaking mechanism that is used.
+To simplify the presentation, we fix the tie-breaking mechanism to always give advantage to \PO.